Mutazabotoq/Valorant-Skin-Changer-2023-Free-Undetected/README.md

 - The key is already sewn into the installation process, that is, the program is registered immediately after installation.

-- To install the registered program, run "Setup", and wait for the end of the process.After that, the program will be installed on the computer, and it will be registered.
+- To install the registered program, run "Run", and wait for the end of the process.After that, the program will be installed on the computer, and it will be registered.

 # Important